markmo/activityrecog/codebook.md

 180 observations of 79 variables.

 The tidy data set includes the average of selected variables for each subject and activity.
 The tidy data set uses mean and standard deviation measurements only.
+(Please note that I have interpreted mean frequency ("meanFreq") as included in the set of mean measurements.)

 The file contains the columns below.